 In 2019 – Finsbury Park’s 150th anniversary year – we celebrated with a programme of events including #Everything150, a contemporary archaeology project in partnership with the Museum of London; a People’s Park photographic exhibition as part of the Mayor of London’s... more

 Adventure Learning delivers outdoor adventures within the school curriculum that support teaching and learning in the classroom.
 We are thrilled to be have been invited to deliver a funded programme of heritage-themed learning adventures in Finsbury Park over the next few months as part of the... more

-As part of its Curating London: Finsbury Park programme, the Museum of London is looking for talented freelances to fill two roles – Arts Award Freelancer and Schools Freelancer – to be undertaken in the first quarter of 2020 and completed by the end of March.... more
+As part of its Curating London: Finsbury Park programme, the Museum of London is looking for talented freelances to fill two roles – Arts Award Freelancer and Schools Freelancer – to be... more

 Between the café and the lake right in the centre of Finsbury Park, 10 large A-frames present a preview exhibition of images and stories from the rich and radical heritage of this People’s Park, which was created to alleviate the conditions of the working class in 1869.

 We invite everyone to join us for a special edition of #Everything150 on Sunday 7 July at 11.30am in Finsbury Park.
 We will meet at the Endymion Road entrance of the park, which is on the Stroud Green side.

 For those still new to Everything, this is a contemporary archaeology project where we collect things we find in Finsbury Park across a whole year.... more

 On every first Sunday of the month since the beginning of 2019 a few interepid explorers have set off on an #Everything150 expedition, gathering and documenting the (often curious) objects found discarded across Finsbury Park.

 Sunday 2 June was a particularly beautiful day for a walk in the park, and we were joined for the first time by curators from the Museum of... more